EinsteinToolkit/et2022uidaho/index.md

 You may attend either in person or virtually.

-**In-person**: The tabs above provide instructions on Travel and Accommodations.
+**In-person**: The tabs above provide information on Travel, Accommodations, and Venue.

 **Virtual**: Connection information will be emailed to you after you [register](register.html).